antmicro/ros2-kenning-computer-vision-msgs/README.md

 ## Message types defined in the package

-* `RuntimeProtocolMsg` - message defining a single message passed in Kenning's [RuntimeProtocol](https://antmicro.github.io/kenning/kenning-api.html#runtime-protocol-specification).
-* `SegmentationMsg` - a message containing Instance Segmentation (as well as object detection) data for a given frame.
+* [SegmentationMsg](msg/SegmentationMsg.msg) - a message containing Instance Segmentation (as well as object detection) data for a given frame.
-* `MaskMsg` - a message representing a single mask in the `SegmentationMsg` message
+* [MaskMsg](msg/MaskMsg.msg) - a message representing a single mask in the `SegmentationMsg` message.
-* `BoxMsg` - a message representing a single bounding box in the `SegmentationMsg` message.
+* [BoxMsg](msg/BoxMsg.msg) - a message representing a single bounding box in the `SegmentationMsg` message.

 ## Service types defined in the package

-* `ManageCVNode` - service for configuring computer vision ROS 2 nodes based on the Kenning framework.
+* [ManageCVNode](srv/ManageCVNode.srv) - service for configuring computer vision ROS 2 nodes based on the Kenning framework.
-* `RuntimeProtocolSrv` - service for performing [RuntimeProtocol-based](https://antmicro.github.io/kenning/kenning-api.html#runtime-protocol-specification) communication between the client and the server.
+* [SegmentCVNodeSrv](srv/SegmentCVNodeSrv.srv) - service to perform instance segmentation on a given batch of images.

+## Action types defined in the package

+* [SegmentationAction](action/SegmentationAction.action) - action to perform instance segmentation on a given batch of images.